Cohen v. Brown University

 United States Court of Appeals for the First Circuit

 By 1991, Brown University (defendant) had created 15 women’s athletic teams and 16 men’s teams.
 Largely because of Brown’s football team, the total number of participants on all teams was 328 women, comprising 37 percent of the total number of athletic positions, and 566 men, making up 63 percent of the total number of athletic positions.
 Thereafter, Brown announced that it was going to cut four sports teams in order to reduce costs.
 The four teams were women’s volleyball and gymnastics and men’s water polo and golf.
-While more money was cut from the women’s programs than the men’s programs, the relative number of available team positions remained the same.
-Women comprised 48 percent of Brown’s total student population but only about 37 percent of the available athletic positions after the cuts were made.
+While more money was effectively cut from the women’s programs than the men’s programs, the relative number of team positions remained the same.
+Women comprised 48 percent of Brown’s total student population.
+Brown told student-athletes of the cut programs that they could continue to participate in their sports as “intercollegiate clubs,” but would not receive financial assistance from the university.
 Amy Cohen (plaintiff), a member of the women’s gymnastics team, and several other student-athletes filed suit against Brown alleging that the institution violated Title IX.
 The district court grated Cohen a preliminary injunction prohibiting Brown from eliminating the women’s gymnastics and volleyball programs.
-Brown appealed.
-The First Circuit upheld the injunction.
-Thereafter, a district court found that Brown had violated Title IX.
 Brown appealed.

 Rule of Law

 Unlock this case brief with a free (no-commitment) trial membership of Quimbee.

 You’ll be in good company: Quimbee is one of the most widely used and trusted sites for law students, serving more than 97,000 law students since 2011.
 Some law schools—such as Yale, Vanderbilt, Berkeley, and the University of Illinois—even subscribe directly to Quimbee for all their law students.
 Read our student testimonials.